 3. Material changes to provisions described in Chapter B compared to provisions described for the previous reporting period and the reasons for those changes, by sectors

-Below is information about provisions by insurance segment as of the 2022 and 2023 year-end and changes in provisions.
+Below is information about provisions by insurance segment as of the end of the fourth quarter of 2024 and for 2023 and changes in provisions.

-Vehicle property
+Auto property